Background of the Moken

 With your support, we are able to provide basic needs to the Community, some of them being:

-• Provide basic medications ie; asthma sprays, cold and flu syprup for kids, antibiotics & female hygiene products.
+- Provide basic medications ie; asthma sprays, cold and flu syrup for kids, antibiotics & female hygiene products.

-• Purchased a sewing machine for the women and children to learn how to sew.
+- Purchased a sewing machine for the women and children to learn how to sew.
 Normally they would make beautiful recycled shopping bags, paint them and see them across the island.
-Obviously no tourists means even less of extra income.